Tufts Medical Center

 Young JB, Vest AR.
 Is There a Sweet Spot for Left Ventricular Assist Devices and Diabetes Mellitus?
 Circulation: Heart Failure.
 2017;10(11):e004594.

-I am originally from the United Kingdom and completed medical school and internship at Imperial College London, before moving to Boston for residency training in 2006.
-After 3 years of internal medicine residency at Boston University Medical Center and an additional chief resident year, I moved to Cleveland Clinic for specialty training in cardiology.
-I completed an additional year of fellowship in advanced heart failure, gaining experience in heart transplantation and ventricular assist devices (VADs).
+I am originally from the United Kingdom and completed medical school and internship at Imperial College, London, before moving to Boston, Massachusetts, for internal medicine residency training in 2006.
+After 3 years of internal medicine residency at Boston University Medical Center and a chief resident year, I moved to Cleveland Clinic, Ohio, for specialty training in cardiology.
+I completed an additional year of fellowship in advanced heart failure, heart transplantation and ventricular assist devices (VADs).
 My research interests are based around the interactions between the heart muscle and metabolic dysfunction.
 My earlier research work was focused on the relationship between obesity and heart disease, including the impact of bariatric surgery on heart health.
-I am currently working with Nutrition experts at Tufts to better understand changes in body composition, food intake and physical activity that occur during heart failure.
-Clinically, I mostly see patients with heart failure and in particular those who are being considered for, or have received, heart transplantation or a VAD.
+I am currently working with Nutrition experts at Tufts University to better understand changes in body composition, food intake and physical activity that occur during heart failure.
+Clinically, I mostly see patients with advanced heart failure and in particular those who are being considered for, or have received, heart transplantation or a VAD.
 I serve as the Medical Director of the Heart Transplantation Program at Tufts Medical Center and Co-Director of the Nutrition Course for medical students at Tufts University School of Medicine.

 Membership of American Heart Association

 International Society of Heart and Lung Transplantation

 Alpha Omega Alpha